Americus Institute

-Americus Institute was a secondary school that operated in Americus, Georgia, United States during the late 1800s and early 1900s.
+Americus Institute was a secondary school in Americus, Georgia, United States during the late 1800s and early 1900s.
 The school was established in 1897 by the Southwestern Georgia Baptist Association in order to educate African American youth in the area.
 By the 1920s, the school was enrolling about 200 students annually and was considered one of the premier secondary schools for African Americans in the state.
 The school closed in 1932.

 Establishment and early years

 The idea for a secondary school in Americus, Georgia designed to educate the African American youth of the area began in 1878 amongst the members of the Southwestern Colored Baptist Association.
 Americus was located in Georgia's Black Belt, with about 1 million African Americans living within 100 mi of the city.
 Despite the large population, the area lacked adequate educational facilities for African Americans.
 Within a few years, the organization had raised roughly $1,300 in cash and had acquired about 17 acre of land to serve as the school's campus.
 However, by the 1890s, the money raised for the school had been mishandled and the size of the campus had shrunk significantly.
 Additionally, the initial enthusiasm for the school had subsided within the group.
 Despite this, the school, known as Americus Institute, was officially founded in 1897.
 According to an article in the Southern Workman, the school's founders had three goals for the school: